 - Collaboration between faculty and students, and professional and peer networking opportunities, are fostered by the Clinical Psychology Student Government Association (CPD SGA)

 NDNU admits students throughout the year for fall, spring and summer semesters.
 Please visit Admissions for complete admission requirements.
-Please note that the Clinical Psychology program requires three letters of recommendation, an autobiographical statement and an interview.
+Please note that the Clinical Psychology program requires two letters of recommendation, an autobiographical statement and an interview.
 Please see specific program and admission requirements.
 Admission is competitive, so to ensure admission to the semester of your choice, we urge you to complete your application and provide required documents well before the following priority deadlines: August 1 — Fall Admission; December 1 — Spring Admission; April 1 — Summer Admission.